A. Nesamony: Events

-A consequence of the social oppression and political repression was an ongoing campaign for recognition by the affected groups during the later nineteenth- and early twentieth-centuries.
-This was evidenced by, for example. the creation of the Nair Service Society and the SNDP.
+A consequence of the social oppression and political repression was an ongoing campaign for recognition by the affected groups during the late nineteenth and early twentieth centuries.
+For example, this was evidenced by the creation of the Nair Service Society and the SNDP.

 The agitation intensified after Indian independence.
-A campaign was launched under the auspices of a political movement called the Travancore Tamil Nadu Congress (TTNC), to fight against the social ills that existed in the former state of Travancore.
+A campaign was launched under the political movement called the Travancore Tamil Nadu Congress (TTNC) to fight against the social ills that existed in the former state of Travancore.
 The TTNC later converted into a political party in order to contest elections.
 Suffered imprisonment at the hands of the P.S.P Government of the TC State during the agitation for the Merger of Travancore Tamil Area with the Madras State It culminated in the formation of Kanyakumari district and its subsequent merger with Tamil Nadu on 1 November 1956 during the linguistic reorganisation of states.

 Immediately thereafter, the TTNC merged with the Indian National Congress and became fully integrated with the national mainstream.

-Shri Nesamany worked for the return of Kanyakumari to Tamil Nadu.
-He was known as a great champion, of the Tamil language and Tamilians.
+Nesamany worked for the return of Kanyakumari to Tamil Nadu.
+He was known as a champion, of the Tamil language and Tamilians.
 He was a good public worker.